Statistics is the use of mathematics to shed light on collected data and to make inferences from the data to the general population

 - Forecasting

-- Forecasting from the data using tools such as:
+- A forecast is derived from the data using tools such as:

 - Time Series Analysis